Foundations of Advanced Psychiatric Mental Health Practice (D343)

 Why other options are wrong:

-What is the primary goal of conducting a psychiatric nursing assessment?
+What is the significance of reviewing a patient's previous psychiatric medications during an assessment?

-• To gather information about the patient's current mental health status
+• To assess the patient's physical health status

 Explanation